drupal-composer/drupal-project/README.md

 ## Updating Drupal Core

-This project will attempt to keep all of your Drupal Core files up-to-date; the project [drupal/core-composer-scaffold](https://github.com/drupal/core-composer-scaffold) is used to ensure that your scaffold files are updated every time drupal/core is updated.
+This project will attempt to keep all of your Drupal core files up-to-date; the project [drupal/core-composer-scaffold](https://github.com/drupal/core-composer-scaffold) is used to ensure that your scaffold files are updated every time drupal/core is updated.
 If you customize any of the "scaffolding" files (commonly .htaccess),